vikke1234/memory-scanner/documentation/project_spec.md

 # Basic functionality
-- Ability to look for things numbers in memory and narrow them down
+- ~~Ability to look for things numbers in memory and narrow them down~~
+- Automatically update the table of found addresses
 - Save the found addresses
 - Write to the addresses